StoneyDSP/Cpp/README.md

     008FF8B0 - class Float - Called Destructor!
     008FF8B0 - class Float - Destroyed!
     008FF8B0 - class Float = 6.28318

+Interesting... our very first float is holding the value of double Pi at the time of it's destruction.
+That's because of the "addition assignment" operator we'd called on it earlier.

+And as for our actual test code itself... would we rather have that whole new float object copy-constructed, but under it's own identifier where we can control it (including it's wanton destruction) directly, so that our original variable is un-changed?

+# Not sure... you tell me?

+Nah.
+That will depend entirely on your needs, your purposes, your code.

+This simple application is just a method of informing *oneself* of the "best", or rather most appropriate way to construct one's intended code.

+# What's next?

 Now, as of time of writing, I've been working on a base class called "Value" (in it's own header file, if you want to check it) - this CAN be called directly, but instead, I'm building child classes (check "Double") which derive several of their operator functions from the parent "Value", and implement others of their own.
 Eventually I'll have all basic types - Int, Float, Double, Bool etc - deriving common operator functions from Value, while implementing their own type-specific operators, like bitshifts and boolean comparisons, at child-class level.